kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(Boolean) getBackface()`
-Returns whether the backface culling of this node is enabled.
+Returns whether to draw the backface of this node.

 ### `(DivSugar.Node) setBackface(backface)`
-Sets whether to enable the backface culling of this node.
+Sets whether to draw the backface of this node.
 This method is chainable.

 ### `(Boolean) getClip()`